 The filtration process may be getting rid of fluoride and other important compounds that are standard in tap water.
 It all depends on the filter you use.
 Some filters allow fluoride through or add it back after the filtering process is complete.
 If you want to ensure that you’re getting what you need from your water, it’s important to make sure that you get the right filter.

-Some people are nervous about drinking tap water, because it can become contaminated or have potential negative health effects.
+More than half of U.S. consumers are nervous about contaminants in their drinking water or don’t know what’s in it, because it can become contaminated or have potential negative health effects.
 But if you’re worried about the health of your teeth and don’t want to add fluoride to your diet, tap water is the best option.
 The majority of towns and cities in the country offer safe, delicious tap water that gives you the vitamins and minerals you need without negatively affecting your health.

 You can also choose to drink distilled or reverse osmosis water.
 This water is devoid of all chemicals, vitamins, and minerals.
 It is considered by some to be the purest type of water.
 While distilled water is not harmful to your body or health overall, it certainly isn’t going to do your teeth any favors.
 As with other types of water, if you choose to drink distilled water, you’re going to have to do some extra work to protect your teeth.
 Otherwise, you’re opening yourself up to cavities and tooth decay.